sandersaares/DocumentAuthoring/docs/Content.md

 [SpecRef accepts contributions](https://github.com/tobie/specref#updating--adding-new-references).
 If you do not find a document in the catalog, consider adding it to SpecRef instead of maintaining a custom bibliography section.

+Note: allow up to 24 hours for caches to update after a contribution is merged to the SpecRef database.

 # Code blocks

 Use `<xmp>` for code blocks.
 Contents of this element are interpreted as plain text, with no need for any escaping of special characters.